gibbonweb/iceberg/readme.md

 # Iceberg v1

-Iceberg is a static file blogging platform, built around **Markdown**.
+Iceberg is a static file blogging platform, built around **Markdown** (there is support for Markdown Plus).
 It runs on PHP 5.3+, and unlike many other alternatives, it doesn't require any external libraries or dependencies.
 It's as simple download, run the script, and you've got yourself a static blog.
 Iceberg is being developed by **Cyril Mengin** (Twitter: [@cyrilmengin](http://twitter.com/cyrilmengin)) as well as various other contributors.

 Contents